M.A. in International Studies

 Students may combine their work on a masters degree in Middle East Studies with study in a professional school.
 The student may count two courses taken in the graduate schools of Business Administration, Library and Information Science, Public Affairs, or the School of Law toward the MAIS degree.
 In the same manner, students may apply two non-Middle East courses from a social science discipline toward the degree.

-- Ellis Goldberg, Chair
+- Arzoo Osanloo, Chair

 Applicants must meet the basic Graduate School requirements outlined in the Universitys General Catalog, which include a 3.00 G.P.A. or better in their last 90 quarter (60 semester) graded credits; a Baccalaureate degree from an accredited institution; and submission of test results from the general Graduate Record Exam (GRE).
 Applicants must also meet all application requirements and deadlines set by the Jackson School and described in its application guidelines.
 Meeting these minimum standards, however, does not necessarily ensure admission.
 The weight given to GRE scores varies on a case by case basis.